Shah Alam Line: Reception of approval

-Project cost cutting
+Project cost cutting and downgrade to light metro

-After the fall of BN led Federal government in May 2018, the new PH led Federal government, citing the mounting national debt proposed various cost cutting measures to a lists of federal government projects, including the LRT3 project.
-The Lien Hoe, Temasya, SIRIM, Bukit Raja and Bandar Botanik stations were converted into provisional stations while the underground station of Persiaran Hishamuddin was cancelled.
+After the fall of the Barisan Nasional (BN)–led federal government in May 2018, the new Pakatan Harapan (PH)–led federal government, citing mounting national debt, proposed various cost-cutting measures to a list of federal government projects, including the LRT3 project.
+The Lien Hoe, Temasya, SIRIM, Bukit Raja and Bandar Botanik stations were reclassified to provisional stations while the underground station of Persiaran Hishamuddin was cancelled.
 The reasons cited for the changes made were due to the high cost of the project, unnecessary tunneling for the underground portion of the line and low ridership in the area.
-The provisional stations however will be built once the demand in the area picks up.
+The provisional stations however will be built once demand in the area picks up.

-Other cost-cutting exercises including the swapping of six-car trains for three-car trains, cutting down the total trains from 42 to 22, reducing the size of the stations to four-car length and ditching costly acceleration techniques.
-The completion date also was extended from 2020 to 2024.
+Other cost-cutting exercises included the swapping of six-car trains for three-car trains, cutting down the total trains from 42 to 22, reducing the size of the stations to four-car length and ditching costly acceleration techniques.
+The completion date was also extended from 2020 to 2024.